Ends Tonight! Extra 30% Off Sale Apparel & Dog | Details

 $6 Standard Shipping—No Minimum | Details

-Winter Sale is happening now!
-Save an additional 20% on sale apparel & dog gear at orvis.com/sale.
+Ends tonight!
+Save an additional 30% on already reduced apparel & dog gear at orvis.com/sale and at participating Orvis retail stores.
 Prices as marked.
 Exclusions apply.
 See orvis.com/exclusions for details.
-This offer is valid for purchases online at orvis.com only.
-Not valid at Orvis retail or Orvis Outlet stores.
-Not valid on previous purchases.
+Not valid on previous purchases or at Orvis Outlet stores.
 Cannot be combined with any other promotional offer.
 No cash value.
-Offer ends January 7, 2026 at 11:59 PM ET.
+Offer ends February 16, 2026 at 11:59 PM ET.

 $6 Standard Shipping is valid on merchandise orders of any amount after promotions and discounts are applied.
 Shipping applies to standard shipping to a single address in the United States only.
 Not valid on oversized or special-delivery items.